scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

    * [Backing up and restoring DynamoDB tables with DynamoDB: How it works](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/CreateBackup.html)

-   Especially, if you use ScalarDB Schema Loader of ScalarDL Schema Loader to create tables, it enables auto scaling by default.
-So, you must set auto scaling to restored tables manually.
+   Especially, if you use ScalarDB Schema Loader or ScalarDL Schema Loader to create tables, it enables auto scaling by default.
+So, you must set auto scaling to the restored tables manually.
 Please refer to the following official document for more details on how to set auto scaling.

    * [Enabling DynamoDB auto scaling on existing tables](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.Console.html#AutoScaling.Console.ExistingTable)